Universal deterministic quantum operations in microwave quantum links: Quantum state transfer

-The excellent performance of the pulse shaping method in the long photon limit can be compared with a state-of-the-art adiabatic STIRAP-like protocol used in previous works~\cite{Vogell2017,Chang2020, Leung2019}.
-This technique mimics the methods known from atomic physics to transfer excitations between $\Lambda$ configuration atoms~\cite{Vitanov2017}.
-Such adiabatic protocols may be implemented by $g_1(t)=g_0\sin((t+T)\pi/(4T))$ and $g_2(t)=g_0\cos((t+T)\pi/(4T))$, with $g_1(-T)=0$ and $g_2(-T)=g_0$.
+The excellent performance of the pulse shaping method in the long photon limit can be compared with a state-of-the-art adiabatic STIRAP-like protocol used in previous works~\cite{Vogell2017,Chang2020, Leung2019} and with a direct-SWAP gate, as reported in~\cite{Serafini2005}.
+The STIRAP-like technique mimics the methods known from atomic physics to transfer excitations between $\Lambda$ configuration atoms~\cite{Vitanov2017}.
+Such adiabatic protocols may be implemented by $g_1(t)=g_0\sin((t+T)\pi/(4T))$ and $g_2(t)=g_0\cos((t+T)\pi/(4T))$, with $g_1(-T)=0$ and $g_2(-T)=g_0$, as done in~\cite{Chang2020}.
 This achieves perfect state transfer from Q1 to Q2 in the adiabatic limit $T\gg 1/g_0$.
+To the contrary, a direct-SWAP gate consists in an always-on and constant couplings $g_{1,2}=g$ that approximately realizes a quantum state transfer in a time $g t\approx \pi$~\cite{Serafini2005}.

-Following~\cite{Chang2020} we choose the resonators decay $\kappa = \kappa_{1,2} = \Delta\omega_c$ and $g_0=\kappa/2$, and compare our results obtained under~\eqref{eq:gt} with those using a STIRAP-like protocol as the time of the protocol increases (cf. Fig.~\ref{fig3}(a)).
-As expected, the pulse shaping efficiency saturates to a certain value due to the distortion of the wavepacket (cf. Eq.~\eqref{eq:stfidelity}).
-Remarkably, even though the pulse shaping achieves a minimum infidelity due to Stark shifts, this value is reached for protocol speeds that are an order of magnitude shorter than STIRAP-like ones.
+Following~\cite{Chang2020} we choose the resonators decay $\kappa = \kappa_{1,2} = \Delta\omega_c$ and $g_0=\kappa/5.26$ (this value of $g_0$ is imposed by the adiabatic condition, see supplemental material of \cite{Chang2020}), and compare our results obtained under~\eqref{eq:gt} with those using a STIRAP-like protocol as the time of the protocol increases (cf. Fig.~\ref{fig3}(a)).
+As expected, the pulse shaping efficiency saturates to a certain value due to the distortion of the wavepacket (cf. Eq.~\eqref{eq:stfidelity}), yet this value is reached for protocol speeds that are two orders of magnitude shorter than STIRAP-like ones.
+For comparison, we also include in Fig.~\ref{fig3}(a) the results of a direct-SWAP protocol, where we scan different values of $g$ and find the optimal protocol time that maximizes the quantum state transfer.
+Yet, while pulse shaping and STIRAP protocols are robust against time variations, the efficiency of a direct-SWAP is very sensitive to deviations from the optimal time and still do not offer an improvement over pulse shaping.
+See App.~\ref{app:swap} for more details regarding the direct-SWAP and an improved STIRAP-like protocol.